 Redevelopment will be largest in Peabody’s 158-year history

-An international competition has been launched to find masterplanners for a huge £8bn regeneration project in south-east London.
+Five design teams have been shortlisted to masterplan a huge £8bn regeneration project in south-east London.

-The 250 acre scheme, known as Thamesmead Waterfront, is set to provide at least 11,500 new homes, commercial and leisure space across more than a mile of undeveloped river frontage at the sprawling estate made famous by the film A Clockwork Orange.
+The 250-acre scheme, known as Thamesmead Waterfront, is set to provide at least 11,500 new homes plus commercial and leisure space across more than a mile of undeveloped river frontage at the sprawling estate made famous by the film A Clockwork Orange.

 Thamesmead Waterfront Joint Venture, a partnership between Peabody and Lendlease set up in October 2019 to spearhead the project, said the scheme would be an opportunity to create a “new and exceptional place for a post-pandemic future”.

 It will be the largest project in Peabody’s 158-year history.

 The JV called for “visionary and strategic masterplanners” to apply for the two-stage competition.